mendixlabs/mendix-for-balena/README.md

 - Finish up the RPI Module for Mendix which can be found here: [https://github.com/JelteMX/RaspberryPiModule](https://github.com/JelteMX/RaspberryPiModule)
 - `docker-compose.yml` includes a reference to a container for Google Cloud IOT, which is a way to send data to Google Cloud IOT.
 This component needs further development before it can be reliably used.
 - We will update the Dockerfile in the Mendix buildpack to become a `Dockerfile.template`, making it possible to run it on other devices as well.
-- See if we cann host the specific Mendix image on Docker Hub, so we don't have to include the current complex Dockerfile setup
+- See if we can host the specific Mendix image on Docker Hub, so we don't have to include the current complex Dockerfile setup